bitemyapp/learnhaskell/write_haskell_as_fast_as_c.md

     in ..
 ```

 The 'let' here is the lazy allocation primitive.
 If you see it on non-unboxed type, you can be sure that thing will be lazily allocated on the heap.
-Remeber: core is like Haskell, but there's only 'let' and 'case' (one for laziness, one for evaluation).
+Remember: core is like Haskell, but there's only 'let' and 'case' (one for laziness, one for evaluation).

 So that's good.
 It means the list itself isn't costing us anything to write.
 This lazy allocation also explains why we're able to make some progress before running out of memory resources -- the list is only allocated as we traverse it.